jsnyders/StringTemplate-js/StringTemplate.md

 The templates are made up of literal text that is copied to the output as is and embedded expressions that specify what data is to be inserted into the output.

-xxx todo
-template inputs
-data
-compile/interpret runtime

 ## Templates
 Templates are literal text with embedded template expressions.
 Expressions are delimited with a special start and stop character.
 All text outside of these characters is copied to the output nearly verbatim (see Escaping Expression Delimiters below).
 Text inside the delimiters are template expressions that determine how data is to be inserted into the output.
+The insertion happens at the point where the expression occurs within the literal text.

-StringTemplate templates enforce a separation between the template and the model (this is also known as model view separation).
+StringTemplate templates enforce a separation between the template and the data (this is also known as model view separation where the data is referred to the model and the template is the view).
 Templates cannot implement any business logic*.
 The template cannot modify the data model.
 Processing the template produces no side effects.
 Templates do have a constructs for conditionals, looping, a small number of built-in functions, a few options to control the output rendering, and calling templates with arguments.
 These features are necessary for the efficient generation of output text.
 They are not sufficient to implement business logic.

 These claims of strict separation apply to the StringTemplate language.
 It is possible to abuse the API such that side effects or data modifications are possible.
 These are faults of the application implementation and not